noviz-org/speaking-radar/README.md

 ## Output Algorithm Rules

--Only one String/POI at the time is selected to be put into speech -If there are more than one POI in your scan-field, the closest one will be outputet first -The scan-field which POI's are put into speech is pizza-sliece shaped and the scan-angle is fixed -Every POI that is put into speech completely, is saved as "read" and will not be repeated until:...
+- Only one String/POI at the time is selected to be put into speech
+- If there are more than one POI in your scan-field, the closest one will be outputet first
+- The scan-field which POI's are put into speech is pizza-sliece shaped and the scan-angle is fixed
+- Every POI that is put into speech completely, is saved as "read" and will not be repeated until:...
+    - ...
-    - test
+    - ...

--Not sure if it is better if a POI gets outputet as soon as the input parameters match.
+- Not sure if it is better if a POI gets outputet as soon as the input parameters match.
 The consequence would be that speech has to be able to be aborted so that ther is not outdated information being put inito speech when you are acctally pointing in a different direction.
-  -Something that is being said should never be aborted -Nothing should start to be put into speech if the parameters are changeing at a cecrtain rate (direction, location, scan-range
+  - Something that is being said should never be aborted
+  - Nothing should start to be put into speech if the parameters are changeing at a cecrtain rate (direction, location, scan-range

+## Algorithm

+ViewDidLoad {
+get_POI(coordinates)
+}

+DidUpdateLocation {
+    getGpsPosition = coordinates
+    if (max scan-rance > already downloaded POI-radius) {
+    get_POI(coordinates)
+    }
+    if (coordiantes-lastLocation > 10m) {
+    calculateDistancesToPOIsAndUpdateList()
+    }
+    coordinates = lastLocation
+}

+DidUpdateCompass {
+    getCompas = 2D_heading ///calculate 2D Vector
+    if (2D_heading-lastHeading > 3°) {
+    changedInput()
+    }
+    2D_heading = lastHeading
+}

+DidUpdateTouch {
+    getTouch = scanRange ///calculate desired scan-range from touch height if (scanRange-lastScanRange > 10m) {
+    changedInput()
+    }
+    scanRange = lastScanRange
+}

+changedInput() {
+    if (POI's in desired scan-area) {
+    sort list according to distance

+    }
+}

 ## Ideas